jamesworden/james-worden-portfolio/src/data/a-nerd-and-his-friends-versus-maximum-gym-capacity.md

 It is unethical to break these rules for these reasons:

 -   As the number of people in the gym increase, the likelihood that gymgoers and employees may be exposed to COVID-19 increases as well.
 The very reason this policy was implemented was to reduce its transmission.
--   Given that there are few enough people at the gym to guarantee no transmission of any sickness, it remains unfair that some students had to go out of their way to register for a time slot and others did not.
 -   Registering for the gym but not going robs a different student of their ability to have gone to the gym.

 I would argue that me and my three friends _indirectly_ registered for the gym.
 We augmented the ability to send registration API requests, no different than how a pair of glasses augments one's ability to see.
 However, there are two trivial ethical transgressions that I know my system has committed: